Which place is cheaper, Reykjavik or Athens?

 Both Reykjavik and Athens are popular destinations to visit in the winter with plenty of activities.
 The winter months attract visitors to Athens because of the museums, the shopping scene, and the cuisine.
 Also, the shopping scene and the cuisine are the main draw to Reykjavik this time of year.

 It's quite cold in Reykjavik in the winter.
 Athens is much warmer than Reykjavik in the winter.
-The temperature in Athens is usually 10°C (51°F) in January, and Reykjavik stays around -0°C (32°F).
+The daily temperature in Athens averages around 10°C (51°F) in January, and Reykjavik fluctuates around -0°C (32°F).

 Athens usually receives more sunshine than Reykjavik during winter.
-At this time of the year, Athens gets 143 hours of sunny skies, while Reykjavik receives 27 hours of full sun.
+Athens gets 143 hours of sunny skies, while Reykjavik receives 27 hours of full sun in the winter.

 In January, Athens usually receives less rain than Reykjavik.
-At this time of the year, Athens gets 45 mm (1.8 in) of rain, while Reykjavik receives 76 mm (3 in) of rain.
+Athens gets 45 mm (1.8 in) of rain, while Reykjavik receives 76 mm (3 in) of rain each month for the winter.

 Both Reykjavik and Athens during the spring are popular places to visit.
 The activities around the city and the natural beauty are the main draw to Athens this time of year.
 Furthermore, many travelers come to Reykjavik for the natural beauty.

 Be prepared for some very cold days in Reykjavik.
 In the spring, Athens is much warmer than Reykjavik.
-Typically, the spring temperatures in Athens in April are around 16°C (60°F), and Reykjavik is about 3°C (38°F).
+Typically, the spring temperatures in Athens in April average around 16°C (60°F), and Reykjavik averages at about 3°C (38°F).

 It's quite sunny in Athens.
 In the spring, Athens often gets more sunshine than Reykjavik.
 Athens gets 226 hours of sunny skies this time of year, while Reykjavik receives 140 hours of full sun.